 Director Vidal has spent her career championing the importance of mentoring and expanding opportunities to include more individuals from underserved communities.
 She has played an active role on the advisory board of Chiefs in Intellectual Property (ChIPs), a network of women leaders in technology, law, and policy, and on other boards and committees focused on diversity and inclusion, and has mentored diverse women across the globe as part of the Fortune-U.S. Department of State Global Women’s Mentoring Partnership program.
 She builds on that work today.

-Director Vidal lives with her family and rescue dog Oliver.
+Director Vidal lives with her family and rescue dogs Oliver and Jack.

 Find the latest posts from Director Vidal on the USPTO Director's Blog.